iPEX Faculty Bios

 Barbara Head, PhD, CHPN, FPCN has led the development of two interprofessional curricula – one on palliative oncology care, the other on community-based geriatric care.
 She frequently facilitates interprofessional education sessions involving students from nursing, social work, medicine, chaplaincy, pharmacy and dentistry.
 She has presented nationally and is published in the field of interprofessional education.
-Dr. Head is an Associate Professor at the University of Louisville School of Medicine and affiliated faculty at the Kent School of Social Work.
+Dr. Head is a Professor at the University of Louisville School of Medicine and affiliated faculty at the Kent School of Social Work.
 Her research interests include telehealth in palliative care, palliative case management, financial concerns in serious illness, geriatric palliative care, and interprofessional palliative education.
 Her work has been funded by the Robert Wood Johnson Foundation, the Foundation for a Healthy Kentucky, the National Cancer Institute, the Hospice and Palliative Nurse’s Association, the Gordon and Betty Moore Foundation, and the Human Resources Services Association.

 Dr. Tara Schapmire

 Tara Schapmire, PhD, MSSW, CSW, OSW-C, FNAP, served as Co-investigator for the NCI-funded iCOPE project which designed, implemented and tested interprofessional education in palliative oncology care.
 She is a co-investigator on several other federally and foundation funded projects aimed at improving interdisciplinary palliative care education, interdisciplinary geriatrics education, and a community based intervention aimed at reducing the burden of lung cancer in Kentucky.
-Dr. Schapmire is an Assistant Professor in the University of Louisville’s School of Medicine and an Affiliated Assistant Professor for the Kent School of Social Work.
+Dr. Schapmire is an Associate Professor in the University of Louisville’s School of Medicine and an Affiliated Associate Professor for the Kent School of Social Work.
 Prior to her academic work, she practiced for many years as an oncology and palliative care social worker.
 Dr. Schapmire was the 2018 President of the Association of Oncology Social Work.

 Dr. Ann Shaw